Asking Alexandria: Reckless & Relentless (2010–2012)

 They toured across the US as a headlining act in March with bands We Came as Romans, From First to Last, Our Last Night, and A Bullet For Pretty Boy.
 The band supported metalcore outfit Attack Attack! throughout March and April along with Breathe Carolina, I See Stars and Bury Tomorrow in the US.
 They later supported Dance Gavin Dance during their European tour in April to early May along with In Fear and Faith, during which they performed at The Bamboozle festival on 1 May.
 The band performed at the "Thrash & Burn" tour as a headline act along with Born of Osiris, Kittie and Stick to Your Guns from 16 July to 14 August in America.

 After touring the band announced that they would release a limited edition EP and DVD titled Life Gone Wild both digitally and excursively at Hot Topic on 21 December 2010 and would feature a new song titled "Breathless" which was initially a demo for their second album Stand Up and Scream and multiple covers while the DVD provides video footage of the band themselves.
-The band also announced that they would release a remix album titled Stepped Up And Scratched and was initially announced as the remix version of their debut and would be released in January 2011, however was later announced to be released in November instead and would contain remixes of songs from their to be released second album.
+The band also announced that they would release a remix album titled Stepped Up and Scratched and was initially announced as the remix version of their debut and would be released in January 2011, however was later announced to be released in November instead and would contain remixes of songs from their to be released second album.
 Their third album, titled Reckless & Relentless was released 4 April 2011.
 This time, the album did chart in the UK, peaking at 7 on the UK Rock Chart, and also charted in Australia at 30 on the Australian Albums Chart.
-The band also released a cover of Akon's song Right Now (Na Na Na) for the Punk Goes... compilation series, specifically for the album Punk Goes Pop 3.
+The band also released a cover of Akon's song "Right Now (Na Na Na)" for the Punk Goes... compilation series, specifically for the album Punk Goes Pop 3.

 Asking Alexandria later performed at the "Soundwave 2011 Festival" in Australia during late February and early March.
-In April and May the band headlined in the UK with support acts Of Mice & Men and Chelsea Grin.
-Also in April comedian Charlie Sheen had offered the band a spot on his 'My Violent Torpedo of Truth' tour across the US however the band had to turn it down due to their touring schedule at the time, but expressed their flattery and admitted to being fans of Sheen.
-The group was also the headliner for the "Vans Warped Tour" 2011 in July.
+In April and May, the band headlined in the UK with support acts Of Mice & Men and Chelsea Grin.
+Also in April, comedian Charlie Sheen had offered the band a spot on his 'My Violent Torpedo of Truth' tour across the US; however, the band had to turn it down due to their touring schedule at the time.
+They expressed their flattery, and admitted to being fans of Sheen.
+The group was also the headliner for the Vans Warped Tour 2011 in July.
 The band co-headlined a toured with rap rock band Hollywood Undead throughout November across America, dubbed the World War III tour.
 After their tour both bands supported Avenged Sevenfold during their headline arena tour throughout the remainder of November to mid December.